CollinEMac/hms-dante/README.md

 Aim - Mouse
 Fire - Space or Mouse Button 1
 Interact with NPC's - E
 Advance Text - Space or Mouse Button 1
+[NEW!]
+Move mouse up or down rapidly to do a melee attack!